 Struggling to get your authorizations approved or documentation correct?

-At Missing Piece, we pride ourselves on being knowledgeable about the medical necessity requirements for each payer.
+At Missing Piece, we pride ourselves on being knowledgeable about the medical necessity requirements of each payer.
 We arm our providers with the necessary clinical and treatment plan guidelines for documentation, and our authorization team facilitates submitting requests for approval.
-On the rare occasion that something is not approved as requested, the Authorization Specialist can submit appeals on your behalf and work to ensure that the patient is approved for all medically-necessary services.
+On the rare occasion that something is not approved as requested, the Authorization Specialist can submit appeals on your behalf and work to ensure that the patient is approved for all medically necessary services.
+Contact us to learn more about our ABA billing and complete revenue cycle services.